Robert Pattinson Gets Gender Fluid Like Kristen Stewart, ‘Good Time’ Star Takes FKA Twigs Out Of Picture?

 Considering that one of Kristen Stewart’s claim to fame post-Twilight was by exploring her sexuality and having girlfriends, this play on gender stereotypes, even just on covers of magazines, could give Robert the edge he needs to break into even artsier films.

 On the other hand, his personal life is not looking so good.
 He has been engaged to FKA twigs for more than a year now, but since the premiere of Good Time, they have been seen spending intimate moments with other people.
-FKA twigs was seen hanging out with a French male model and Robert Pattinson having a cozy dinner with Katy Perry.
+FKA twigs was seen hanging out with a French male model, and Robert Pattinson having a cozy dinner with Katy Perry.

-Do you think FKA twigs will fall out of his picture as his acting career explodes?
+Do you think FKA twigs will fall out of the picture as his acting career explodes?
 Let us know in the comments below.

 [Featured Image by Lisa Maree Williams/Getty Images]